DewduSendanayake/DewduSendanayake/README.md

 ## 💼 Experience and Contributions

-- Online Event Management System: A comprehensive solution for managing online events using Java, JSP, Servlets, and MySQL.
+- Event Management System: A comprehensive solution for managing online events using Java, JSP, Servlets, and MySQL.
-- Online Tourism and Travel Management System: A web-based application utilizing HTML, CSS, JavaScript, and SQL for seamless travel planning.
+- Tourism and Travel Management System: A web-based application utilizing HTML, CSS, JavaScript, and SQL for seamless travel planning.
+- Coconut Cultivation and Operations Management System: A comprehensive web based application utilizing the MERN Stack designed to manage all aspects of coconut cultivation.

 I'm eager to contribute to open-source projects and collaborate to innovate and create impactful solutions.
 Let's connect and explore opportunities to build something amazing together!